aws/deep-learning-containers/.github/PULL_REQUEST_TEMPLATE.md

 **Note**:
 - If merging this PR should also close the associated Issue, please also add that Issue # to the Linked Issues section on the right.

 - All PR's are checked weekly for staleness.
-This PR will be removed if not updated in 30 days.
+This PR will be closed if not updated in 30 days.

 ### Description